adndvlp/expbuilder/README.md

 # Project Description

-**expbuilder** is a desktop app, Electron-based (electronjs.org), for creating cognitive and behavioral experiments based on the Jspsych framework (jspsych.org).
+**Expbuilder** is a desktop app, Electron-based (electronjs.org), for creating cognitive and behavioral experiments based on the Jspsych framework (jspsych.org).
 It leverages free resources like Cloudflare Tunnels (for sharing the crafted experiments via self-hosting), and GitHub Pages for hosting with a serverless API (Firebase) to send the experiment results to the user’s Dropbox and/or Google Drive.
 Jspsych requires code for building experiments, so Expbuilder provides a user interface that translates your experiment design into the code required by Jspsych.

 # Features